 Accessory costs and accessory cost components

 Of the 599 plants included in this study, 223 individuals produced at least one seed during the year.
-Across these individuals, on average 97.5% of reproductive investment went to accessory tissues rather than to seeds, decreasing to 91.5% if the entire propagule mass was treated as direct investment in offspring instead of just the embryo and endosperm components.
-Hereafter, all results report results for the embryo and endosperm component, designating them as seed size.
-Across species, accessory costs ranged from a low of 95.8% for Epacris microphylla to a high of 99.8% for Hakea teretifolia (Table 1).

-Total reproductive costs can be divided into discarded tissue costs (the mass of all aborted and discarded parts, including mature flowers that fail to set seed) versus reproductive success costs (seed mass plus the total per ovule cost of required floral parts, both before pollination and during seed provisioning).
-Only the two cone-bearing species – Banksia ericifolia and Petrophile pulchella – had success costs that were higher than discarded tissue costs (Table 1).
-Three species – Hakea teretifolia, Phyllota phylicoides, and Pultenaea tuberculata – spent more than 90% of their reproductive investment on discarded tissues (Table 1).
-For most species, these discarded tissues were predominantly pre-provisioning, with aborted seeds and fruit a minor component of discarded tissue costs (Table 1).
-Note that fruit that abort after pollination but before the onset of visible provisioning were recorded as shed flowers, such that pollen-attraction costs (pre-provisioning) included costs associated with ovules aborted both due to lack of pollination and due to early maternal selection.
+On average for these individuals, 97.5% of reproductive investment went to accessory tissues rather than to seeds, decreasing to 91.5% if the entire propagule mass (embryo, endosperm, dispersal tissues???).is treated as direct investment in offspring rather than just the seed (embryo and endosperm).
+All results reported hereafter treat embryo and endosperm as “seed size”.
+Among species, the proportion of mass allocated to accessory costs ranged from a low of 95.8% for E.microphylla to a high of 99.8% for H. teretifolia (Table 1).
+Only B. ericifolia and P. pulchella – the two cone-bearing species – invested more in successful ovules than discarded tissues (Table 1).
+H. teretifolia, P. phylicoides, and P.tuberculata spent more than 90% of their reproductive investment on discarded tissues (Table 1).
+For most species, discarded tissues were predominantly pre-provisioning, with aborted seeds and fruit a minor component of discarded tissue costs (Table 1).
+Note that fruit that aborted after flower formation but before any visible provisioning had occurred were recorded as discarded tissues, such that pollen-attraction costs included costs associated with ovules aborted due both to lack of pollination and early maternal selection.

-Total success costs are divided into mass of parts formed up to the point of pollination (pollen-attraction costs) versus the mass of the seed, packaging, and dispersal structures (provisioning costs).
-The relative size of these cost components shifted markedly across species (Table 1).
-Four species – Epacris microphylla, Hemigenia purpurea, Pimelea linifolia, and Pultenaea tuberculata – had pollen-attraction costs that were greater than 50% of total success costs, while 5 species had pollen-attraction costs that were less than 10% of total success costs (Table 1).
-The percentage of success costs invested in provisioning tissues (including the seed itself) ranged from a low of 18% (for Epacris microphylla) to a high of 99% (Banksia ericifolia) (Table 1).
-The maximum percentages of reproductive investment any species invested directly in seeds were 4.2% for Epacris microphylla and 4.1% for Hemigenia purpurea.
+The total amount invested in maturing successful ovules includes pollen-attraction costs plus provisioning costs.
+The relative sizes of these cost components varied extensively among species (Table 1).
+Pollen-attraction costs provisioning costs or four species, but were < 10% for 5 species (Table 1).
+The percentage of costs invested in provisioning tissues ranged from 18% (E. microphylla) to 99% (B. ericifolia) (Table 1).
+The maximum percentages of reproductive investment invested directly in seeds by any species were 4.2% for E. microphylla and 4.1% for H. purpurea.